Doctor of Philosophy, Civil Engineering, Purdue University, 2017

 Teaching for Tomorrow Award, Purdue University, 2011

 Dr. Mott serves as the Director of the Advanced Aviation Analytics Center of Research Excellence (A3IR-CORE), and was the founding editor of the Journal of Aviation Technology & Engineering, where he served as executive editor through 2018.
 Dr. Mott’s research is focused primarily on the aggregation of distributed data related to various operational aspects of transportation systems, the analysis of that data using deterministic and stochastic mathematical modeling, and the development of related tools to facilitate improvements to the safety and efficiency of those systems.
-While this research is inherently interdisciplinary and crosses boundaries between the school’s focus areas of safety, quality, and sustainability, Dr. Mott’s principal focal areas are those of quality and safety.
-The related challenge is the issue of employing data and decision science to improve the quality and safety of the services provided within the transportation industry, which aligns with the restoration and improvement of urban infrastructure, one of the National Academy of Engineering’s 14 Grand Challenges.
-These focal areas are related to the college-level impact areas of Healthy and Sustainable Communities and Realizing the Digital Enterprise, as the collection and analysis of data from transportation systems facilitates improved management decisions regarding those systems and ultimately improves the quality of life of those who utilize transportation services.
+These tools ultimately improve the quality of life of those who utilize transportation services.

 Prior to joining Purdue, Dr. Mott was Engineering Manager for a firm in Birmingham, Alabama, and also operated an electronics design and manufacturing business for many years.
-He is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE) and the Chair of the Signal Processing and Communications Society Chapters of the Central Indiana Section, a member of the Board of Trustees of the University Aviation Association (UAA), and a member of the Standing Committee on Airfield Capacity and Delay of the Transportation Research Board of the National Academies of Science, Engineering, and Medicine.
-He is also a member of the Institute of Transportation Engineers (ITE).
+He is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), a former member of the Board of Trustees of the University Aviation Association (UAA), and a former member of the Standing Committee on Airfield Capacity and Delay of the Transportation Research Board of the National Academies of Sciences, Engineering, and Medicine.